nanos-world/docs/getting_started/ScriptingQuickStart.rst

 Packages
 --------

-Packages (or Modules) are pieces/components of your gamemode which are isolated from other packages you created.
+Packages are pieces/components of your gamemode which are isolated from other packages you created.
 All Packages must go under ``Packages/`` folder, each Package is a folder under that.
-Each Package must contain the following folders: ``Server``, ``Client`` and ``Shared``.
-Client and Shared will be sent to the Clients when they connect.
-Server will run only on the Server and won't be sent to Clients.
+Each Package can contain the following folders: ``Server``, ``Client`` and ``Shared``.
+Client and Shared folders will be sent to the clients when they connect.
+The scripts from Server folder will run only on the server side and won't be sent to clients.

-Each Package must have an ``Index.lua``, this is the only file which will be triggered when the Package is loaded, this way this file is responsible for including other files and starting up your functionalities.
+Each Package must have a file called ``Index.lua``, this is the only file which will be triggered when the Package is loaded, this way this file is responsible for including other files and starting up your functionalities.

-.. note:: Shared packages are always loaded before Client and Server package.
+.. note:: Scripts in Shared folder are always loaded before Client and Server folders.

 .. tip:: Maps can also have a **Custom Script** (server-only) attached to it.
 These are files named ``[MAP_NAME].lua`` in the same folder as the map in the ``Assets/`` folder.
 If no one of your Packages disallow it, this script file will be loaded as well.
 Usually these scripts should have map specific spawn props/weapons points and pertinent stuff.
 Please refer to :ref:`MapsAndLevels` for more information.